allegory-software/allegory-sdk/README.md

 probably even faster.
 It definitely has more features.
-Nginx is however quite large, not nearly as hackable as our pure-Lua server, it wants to control the main loop and manage threads all by itself, and its configuration directives are inevitably byzantine and undebuggable by trying to do declaratively what is sometimes better done procedurally.
+Nginx is however quite large, not nearly as hackable as our pure-Lua server, it wants to control the main loop and manage threads all by itself, and its configuration directives are inescapably byzantine and undebuggable by trying to do declaratively what is sometimes better done procedurally.

 ------------------------------------------------------------------------------